Frequency-Domain Stochastic Modeling of Stationary Bivariate or Complex-Valued Signals: Parameter Estimation

-where we note that the subscript ``$t$" is a label standing for ``time", the superscript ``$T$" denotes the transpose, and the superscript ``$-1$" is the matrix inverse.
-Here $C_X(\bm{\theta})=\E\left(XX^T\right)$ is an $N\times N$ theoretical covariance matrix that $X$ would take, under the assumption that it is a sample drawn from the proposed model. $|C_X(\bm\theta)|$ denotes the determinant of $C_X(\bm\theta)$.
-To find the log-likelihood appropriate for the bivariate process consisting of $X$ and $Y$ we concatenate the two time domain samples into a single vector: ${U}^T=({X}^T \; {Y}^T)$.
-The theoretical covariance matrix for this vector under the assumed model is denoted by $C_U(\bm{\theta})=\E\left(UU^T\right)$.
-The log-likelihood of the vector $U$ can then be written as
+Henceforth we let $X$ and $Y$ denote length~$N$ samples of the corresponding stochastic processes arranged as column vectors.
+To find the log-likelihood appropriate for the bivariate process consisting of $X$ and $Y$ we concatenate the two time domain samples into a single vector: ${B}^T=[{X}^T \; {Y}^T]$.
+The theoretical $2N\times 2N$ covariance matrix for this vector under the assumed model is denoted by $\bm{C}_B(\bm{\theta})=\E\left\{BB^T\right\}$.
+The log-likelihood of the vector $B$ can then be written as

-in direct parallel with equation~\eqref{log-likelihood1}.
-The best choice of parameters $\bm\theta$ for our chosen model to characterise the observed data is found by maximising the likelihood function
+The superscript ``$-1$" is the matrix inverse, $|\bm{X}|$ denotes the determinant of matrix $\bm{X}$, and $\overset{C}{=}$ denotes equality up to an additive constant which can be ignored as we are optimizing the objective function.
+The best choice of parameter-vector $\bm\theta$ for our chosen model to characterize the observed data is found by maximizing the log-likelihood function

-Because the time-domain maximum likelihood is known to have optimal properties, any other estimator will be compared with the properties of this quantity.

-A standard technique to approximating equation~\eqref{log-likelihood1} is in the frequency domain, from the seminal work of \citet{whittle1953estimation}, which results in vastly increased computational speed.
-This approach approximates $C_X(\bm{\theta})$ using a Fourier representation, and and utilises the special properties of Toeplitz matrices.
-For a single real-valued time series the Whittle likelihood is given by

-where the subscript $``W"$ stands for ``Whittle" and the superscript ``$H$" denotes the Hermitian transpose. $\smash{\widetilde S}_{XX}(\omega;\bm\theta)$ is the parametric form of the theoretical spectrum of the continuous-time process as a function of frequency, and $\Omega$ is the set of discrete Fourier frequencies: $\frac{2\pi}{N\Delta} (0,1,\ldots, \lfloor N/2 \rfloor)$.
-The simplification of equation~\eqref{whittle_likelihood2} follows as $\smash{\widetilde S}_{XX}(\omega;\bm\theta)$ and $J_X(\omega)$ are scalar-valued at each frequency; however, we keep the form of equation~\eqref{whittle_likelihood} for comparison with later models in which the spectrum will be matrix-valued at each frequency.
-Note that $\Omega$ may be chosen to be smaller that the full range of Fourier frequencies, in which case the Whittle likelihood can be considered as a semi-parametric fitting procedure (see Section~\ref{semipm} for more discussion).

-The Whittle likelihood {\em approximates} the time-domain likelihood when $\Omega\subset \left[0,\frac{\pi}{\Delta}\right]$, i.e. $\ell_t(\bm{\theta})\approx \ell_W(\bm{\theta})$, and this statement can be made precise~\citep{dzhaparidze1983spectrum}.
-However its computational cost is $O(N \log N)$ versus $O(N^3)$ for the time-domain likelihood, a vast increase in speed that renders it more suitable for applications.
-There have been recent advances however in constructing $O(N \log N)$ time-domain approximations to maximum likelihood (see~\cite{anitescu2012matrix}) and we compare performance in a simulation study in Section~\ref{SS:Simulations2}.
+where $\bm\Theta$ denotes the parameter space of $\bm\theta$.
+Maximum likelihood estimation (for Gaussian processes) is generally asymptotically efficient, and a well-behaved procedure in the time series setting \cite[p.27]{dzhaparidze1983spectrum}.